Skip to content

 Android's Private DNS setting can send domain lookups to a filtering provider:

 Choose a provider that explicitly supports a gambling category or lets you maintain a custom denylist.
 A generic "family" or adult-content filter does not necessarily block gambling.
-Also remember that a user who controls the phone can change the Private DNS setting.
+Also remember that a user who controls the phone can change the Private DNS setting, and mobile data will bypass a filter configured only on a home router.

 A dedicated gambling blocker can cover more domains than a short manual list.
 Android versions and device manufacturers impose different technical limits, so check the product's current coverage and removal protections.